ClementRepository/TerraformforAbsoluteBeginners/7-Project 7 Git Github Vscode/Git Github VSCode.md

 2. Install Git.
 3. Open up Tabby Terminal or any terminal that can run WSL.
 4. run the command ```git --version``` (If it has an output of git followed by a version, you're good to go!)
-5. To configure git, run the command ```git config --global user.name``` followed by your desired username in the same command.
+5. To configure git, run the command ```git config --global user.name``` followed by your desired username in the same command in quotation marks. ("username")
-6. Next, run the command ```git config --global user.email``` followed by your email in this command.
+6. Next, run the command ```git config --global user.email``` followed by your email in this command in quotation marks. ("example@gmail.com")
 7. Now, make a directory and change to that directory ```mkdir newdirectory``` and ```cd newdirectory```
 8. Run ```git init``` to start git.
 It should say that it initialized an empty Git repository in a specific path.
 9. Make any file and save.